queer/singyeong/PROTOCOL.md

   // main thing used for routing queries.
   // This value may *not* contain spaces.
   "application_id": "my-cool-application",
   // Optional value.
-If you identify as a reconnect, 신경 will allow you to
-  // reuse application id and metadata.
-  // This value must be true or false.
-  "reconnect": true,
-  // Optional value.
 If you specify a password in the env. vars, you must send
   // the same password here, otherwise you get placed into restricted mode.
   "auth": "your long complicated password here",